juju/docs/src/en/charms-relations.md

   "mediawiki:db mysql:db"; "mediawiki:slave mysql:db"
 ```

-The solution is to specify the nature of the relation using the
+The solution is to be explicit with the ambiguous *interface*, where the latter
-relation interface identifier.
-In this case, we want MySQL to provide the
+has a format of `<application>:<application endpoint>`.
+In this case, the
+*endpoint* is 'db' for both but only the mediawiki interface is ambiguous, so
-backend database for mediawiki ('db' relation), so this is what we need to
+this is what we can do:
-enter:

 ```bash
 juju add-relation mediawiki:db mysql
 ```

+!!!
+Note:
+    An application endpoint can be discovered by looking at the metadata of the
+    corresponding charm.
+This can be done by examining the charm on the
+    [Charm Store][charm-store] or by querying the Store with the
+    [Charm Tools][charm-tools] (using a command like
+    `charm show <application> charm-metadata`).

 We can check the output from `juju status` to make sure the correct relationship
 has been established: